Why the Swiss still speak in dialects

 In the early 19th century the Jura region became a population magnet due to the newly granted feedom of settlement as well as rapid industrialisation.
 "Workers from all over Switzerland streamed into towns like La Chaux-de-Fonds and Biel," says Kristol.
 Since dialects in Western Switzerland were very diverse and it was hard for their speakers to understand one another, standard French became the common means of communication.

 The depopulation of the countryside had another effect too.
-Because sons and daughters of French-Swiss peasants were moving to the cities and towns to find work, abandoned farms were taken over by German-speaking Swiss peasants.
+Because sons and daughters of French-speaking Swiss peasants were moving to the cities and towns to find work, abandoned farms were taken over by German-speaking Swiss peasants.
 Their children learnt standard French in school, not dialect.
 According to Kristol, the regions of Western Switzerland that kept their dialects longer were the ones less affected by industrialisation, flight from the land and population change.
 "But here too increasing mobility of the population since about 1920-1930 worked against the survival of traditional dialects."

 Nazi Germany impact